Help! I Owe Between 50k and 100k in Taxes. What Should I Do?

 In other circumstances, the IRS may also take action against your passport.
 Under the Fixing America’s Service Transportation (FAST) Act 2015, the IRS is required to notify the State Department of taxpayers verified as owing a seriously delinquent tax debt.

-As of 2023, seriously delinquent tax debt is defined as an unpaid, legally enforceable federal tax bill of an individual of more than $59,000 (including penalties and interest) for whom a Notice of Federal Tax Lien has been filed or a levy has been issued.
+As of 2024, seriously delinquent tax debt is defined as an unpaid, legally enforceable federal tax bill of more than $62,000 (including penalties and interest) for an individual for whom a Notice of Federal Tax Lien has been filed or a levy has been issued.

 You’ll have the same options as above with a higher tax debt, but the process will differ.
 If you owe over $50,000, you may still be eligible for an installment agreement, but you cannot apply online.

 Instead, you must submit Form 9465 (Installment Agreement Request) and potentially Form 433-F (Collection Information Statement).
-The first form is the normal installment agreement application, and the second form requires comprehensive information about your finances.
+The first form is the normal installment agreement application, and the second requires comprehensive financial information.

 What if I Can’t Afford to Pay?